Kiyeo/Network-Packet-Transmission-Visualizer/README.md

 # Network-Packet-Transmission-Visualizer

 Designed a class structure for Java GUI Application with Swing Components.
-This project displays a graphical representation of data which comes from a particular source host over time.
-The data comes from Auckland Satellite TCP/IP Traffic Simulator.
-This project explored OOP Programing, OOP Design, Frameworks and Concurrent Programming.
+This project displays a graphical representation of source and destination data over time from a .txt input file.
+The data comes from [Auckland
+Satellite TCP/IP Traffic Simulator](https://sde.blogs.auckland.ac.nz/).
+This project explored OOP Programing, OOP Design, Frameworks and
+Concurrent Programming.

+This repository contains the source files and the executable jar program with the source and destination host input data from the .txt files.

 ![Figure 1](/figure1.png)
 Figure 1